shuna fish lydon

 Tangent: I like to think of my blog as a computer produced 'Zine.
 When I started cooking I wanted to do a 'Zine called "The Line" that would be reviews of jobs and restaurants from the perspective of line cooks: the inside-out.
 Line cooks could create a network among their peers and talk about the real deal, not just the one that Food & Wine reports to the public.
 The Line would be passed around and line cooks from all over would write in and share their experiences, therefore mentoring those coming after them and inspiring a "knowledge=power" force of cooks often overlooked in a celebrity-chef producing machine.
 Line cooks could candidly, and possibly anonymously, talk about their chefs, staff meal, hours and pay.
 It could be used as a source to find jobs, answer questions and continue the life learning that exists once school is over.

-Navarre A small and very special restaurant is NAVARRE.
-Considered a wine bar with food, Navarre is truly wondrous.
-The long and tall raw space is warmly lit with antique candelabras, specials are handwritten on a gilt frame mirror, hand jarred veggies and fruits share spaceNavarre_communal_table_empty on shelves with big cookbook tomes, and the chef-owner might be cooking or waiting depending on the night.
+on shelves with big cookbook tomes, and the chef-owner might be cooking or waiting depending on the night.
 There's a communal table (something that always affectionately sways my opinion about a restaurant), and sparse expressive black and white photographs hung high on the walls.
 Navarre is someone's private dream and you get to eat his food hand picked from the recipes his grandmother's repetoire, produced well but without the sentimental, ego driven, self-referential, smarmy attitude.
 Prune might be the only other restaurant I know well, whose food is both excellent and down-to-earth.

 At the top of its game Navarre's individual dishes are rich in flavor and history, transporting you from one ancient Mediterranean culture to another, but magically meld well on a share plate.
 I have had three or four meals at Navarre and this one missed less marks at the bull's eye but the lamb made up for it.
 We were a large group that walked in with no advance warning and the owner asked a slew of table to regroup and made an eight top out of a six.
-Five of us were there first and we were allowed to sit and Navarre_kitchen begin the table's order.
+Five of us were there first and we were allowed to sit and begin the table's order.

 This is the small friendliness of Portland.
 It seeps into your pores like the mist that rests lightly on your eyelashes.
 People who know my need of sunshine were surprised at my giant crush on Portland in the beginning.
 But last weekend the air was warmer than SF's and the mossy trunks and dense canopies of Elms (Portland has worked hard at keeping it Elms from sudden Dutch Elm disease death by inoculating the trees and planting more Elms bred resistant to this terrible sickness) and Maples make up for the constant impending drizzle and rain.
 It's like if you know that all that rain makes flowers and gardens and trees grow more generously, and that because the air is sweet and clean because of this cycle, the cloudy rain skies become more bearable.
 I would be hard pressed to feel that all the dirty slush in New York is worth the occasional pretty snow storm, for example.

-Staccato_gelato_windowAfter dinner we went to a little gelato place.
+After dinner we went to a little gelato place.
 It was a perfect ending-- just down the street and open late.
-Staccato_gelato_chairs_and_wall

 Portland's neighborhoods have nooks and crannies that make discoveries feel personal and intimate.
 It promotes a desire to share what treasure I've come across because, like the Portlanders, it is in my interest to support and make flourish these singular brave dreams.